Little change in weather conditions in Havana…

 By Adrian Fuentes

-Little change in weather conditions in Havana is forecast for the next few days.
-The winds will be mainly from the northeast, with speeds between 10 and 25 km/h.
-The relative humidity will range between 80% and 95%.
-The high temperatures will be between 30 and 31ºC (86 and 88 F) and the lows between 22 and 25ºC (72 and 77 F).
-The sea surface temperature will be 30ºC (86 F).
+It is forecast that in the west it will be dawning with partially cloudy skies during the next few days, with cloudy and occasional showers in areas of the north coast during the early morning and morning hours.
+The winds will be mainly from the northeast region with speeds between 10 and 25 km/h.
+The relative humidity will have range between 20% and 60%.
+The high temperatures will be between 29 and 31ºC (84 and 88 F) and the lows between 20 and 24ºC (68 and 75 F).
+The sea surface temperature will be 29ºC (84 F).